SurPathHub/Dayong/docs/setup.md

     copy .env.example .env
     ```

-4. Edit the `.env` file and add your credentials to the corresponding variables.
+3. Edit the `.env` file and add your credentials to the corresponding variables.

-5. Install [poetry](https://github.com/python-poetry/poetry#installation).
+4. Install [poetry](https://github.com/python-poetry/poetry#installation).
 Check if poetry is installed by running `poetry --version`.

-6. Run `poetry shell`.
+5. Run `poetry shell`.
 This will create or start the virtual environment.

-7. Run `poetry install`.
+6. Run `poetry install`.
 This will install the project and its dependencies.

-8. Edit the `config.json` file and its values as necessary.

-    The `config.json` file stores public options, settings, properties, configuration, and preferences.

-9. Quickly test if the configuration works by running:
+## Welcome Message for New Member

+1. Modify the welcome message by changing the value(s) of the following in `Dayong/dayong/config.json`.
     ```
-    python dayong
+    {
+        "embeddings": {
+            "greetings_channel":"<channel name where the greetings will be prompted>", "readme_channel_id": <id of the channel you want to tag>, "description": "<your greetings>",
+            "color": <integer value of the color you want to use>

+            "greetings_field": {
+                "<n>": {
+                    "name": "field's name"
+                    "value": "field's value"
+                },
+                ...
+            }
+        }
+    }
     ```

-10. After setting up Dayong, `git commit` and `git push` your changes.
+> You can have as many `greetings_field` you want.
+However, make sure that its inner key(s) is an integer (starting with 0) since it will be used inside a `for` loop.